Best Packing Services

 Our top picks

-To make our choices for the best packing companies, we collected 17 data points each for 70 companies.
+To identify the best packing companies, we collected 17 data points each for 70 companies.
 We analyzed these data points to compare cost, availability and add-on services to make our final selections.

-JK Moving provides a dedicated moving agent for each move, and you can complete a virtual survey of your home to get a cost estimate.
+JK Moving provides 24-hour customer care, and you can complete a virtual survey of your home to get a cost estimate.

 According to its website, its “green moving” practices have saved more than 4.5 million pounds of garbage from landfills.
 The company recycles wood, cardboard and paper from its moves and compacts anything it sends to the landfill.